kmacman/med_event_model_workspace_setup/README.md

 `uv pip install -e ./meds_etl` _#This doesn't work yet for meds_etl on the main branch, you can copy the pyproject.toml file from the kmacman-pyproject-toml branch if you want or just wait until it is merged_

-## Now, if you are in a notebook in the root directory, you could load the tokenizer using
+## Now, if you are in a notebook in the root directory, you can import these repos as libraries.

 `from meds_etl.tokenizer import Tokenizer`